pvcraven/web-development-class/source/semester_2/assignments/full_stack_setup/full_stack_setup.rst

 Goal
 ----

-* Understand all the parts of "full-stack" development.
 * Set up both a local and a production application server.
 * Create a process for version control and deployment.